TechOpenSolve/TechOpenSolve/README.md

 This repository is the only location for submitting Pull Requests and raising code-related Issues without prior discussion.
 It deals solely with code and not real life.

-Here is where all the contributions from the non-code but topical repositories are integrated and deployed to the live site.
+Here is where all contributions from the rest of the non-code repositories, representing different categories, are integrated and deployed to the live site.

 ## Regular Open Source Workflow